OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 4. Select **Development**, **Staging**, and **Production** from the dropdown list.

 #### Target roles
-5. Type in the same target role you provided while configuring the **Deploy raw Kubernetes YAML** step, for example `k8s`.
+5. Type in the same target role you provided while configuring the **Deploy Kubernetes YAML** step, for example `k8s`.

 The target role won’t be available to select from the dropdown list yet, because it gets created during this step.